 The Basic student is able to decompose numbers less than or equal to 5 in more than one way.
-The Below Basic student does not meet the Basic performance level.

-K.OA.D4 For any number from 1 to 9, find the number that makes 10 when added to the given number.
+K.OA.D.4 For any number from 1 to 9, find the number that makes 10 when added to the given number.